 Cats are outdoor creatures by nature.
-They love being out there in the open space where they can soak up the sunlight during summer, savor the fresh air and fully experience the stimulation of sight, smell and sound of the natural world.
+They love being out in the open space where they can soak up the sunlight during summer, savor the fresh air and fully experience the stimulation of sight, smell and sound of the natural world.
 It can be dangerous for them though!
 That is why this post is all about five amazing benefits of building a catio for your cat.

 As a cat owner, do you ever wish to provide your cat with an outdoor experience and yet protect it from the dangers that come from being outside?

 If you answered yes to that, then building a catio for your cat may just be what you need.

 Simply put, a catio is an outdoor cat enclosure that provides a safe space for your feline.
 She is able to safely hang out there and watch the world go by.

 Here are five great benefits of building a catio for your kitty cat: